Tax guide

 Form selection framework

-The form decision should happen after the documents are visible.
-For example, a salaried taxpayer may appear eligible for ITR-1 until a broker report shows capital gains, until AIS shows foreign dividend, or until a carried-forward loss needs to be reported.
-A freelancer may appear simple until receipts, TDS, GST turnover, books, or presumptive taxation eligibility point toward ITR-3 or ITR-4.
+The form decision should come after the documents are in front of you.
+A salaried taxpayer may look like a clean ITR-1 case until the broker report shows capital gains, the AIS shows a foreign dividend, or a carried-forward loss needs to be reported.
+A freelancer may appear straightforward until receipts, TDS, GST turnover, book requirements, or the presumptive taxation eligibility question points toward ITR-3 or ITR-4.

 Practical example

-A salary taxpayer with one employer, FD interest, and no investments should still match Form 16, AIS, and Form 26AS before filing.
-If bank TDS is missing from Form 26AS, the refund claim may need a pause or deductor correction.
+Even a salary taxpayer with one employer, some FD interest, and no equity investments should match Form 16, AIS, and Form 26AS before filing.
+If bank TDS appears in AIS but not in Form 26AS, the refund claim needs a pause or a deductor correction before proceeding.

 Document reconciliation matrix